Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 {/blurb}

-You do not need to use or understand all of the functions in there, but you do need to familiarize yourself with the following five primitive functions:
+You do not need to use or understand all of the functions in there, but you do need to familiarize yourself with the following four primitive functions:

 * `lib.mkMerge`
 * `lib.mkOverride`
+* `lib.mkIf`
 * `lib.mkOrder`
-* `lib.mkIf`
-* `lib.mkAssert`

 By "primitive", I mean that these functions cannot be implemented in terms of other functions.
 They all trigger special behavior built into `lib.evalModules`.